catseye/The-Dossier/article/Perspective on Text Adventures.md

 what the player would like to do in this environment.
 With this cycle repeating until some end goal is reached.

+The word "adventure" also connotes that there is some kind of space being explored, that the player _moves around_ in this imagined environment (in virtue).
+This is not a strong connotation, but the activity in most text adventures does span a variety of discrete locations.

 The requirement that the player communicates their intentions in a textual form disqualifies things like "Choose Your Own Adventure" books (or the modern equivalent, vanilla Twine games) from being text adventures,